The H-1B Landscape: What’s Changing? Who’s Affected? What Does it Mean for Chicago?

 With this in mind, businesses could be impacted in numerous ways.

 The H-1B visa is divided into four levels.
 Under the new rule, levels three and four would be prioritized, giving levels one and two lower odds of being granted an H-1B visa.
-Levels one and two are generally comprised of recently graduated international students, early-career professionals, and those who work in less highly compensated jobs.
+Levels one and two are generally composed of recently graduated international students, early-career professionals, and those who work in less highly compensated jobs.

 About 85,000 H-1B visas are granted yearly, with far more applicants.
 Last year saw over 300,000 applicants.
 Under this proposed system, and according to analysis of historic data, there is a chance that no level one or two applicants will be granted an H-1B.